Top

 There are two basic types of child custody or conservatorships in Texas:

-• Legal custody: governs a parent's ability to make decisions concerning their child's rights and day-to-day care, such as the education they receive, how their healthcare works, etc.
+• Legal custody: governs a parent's ability to make decisions concerning their child's rights and daily care, including education and healthcare.

-• Physical custody: governs a parent's ability to possess their child (have their child live with them).
+• Physical custody: governs a parent's right to possess their child (have their child live with them).

 The physical and legal custody each parent has depends on the type of conservatorship they maintain.